 12. Your network determines your net worth

 There’s a belief that the people around you will determine your trajectory in life.
-If you have bad friends, it’s likely that you won’t go far in life.
+If you have friends that aren't a good influence, it’s likely that you won’t go far in life.

 On the other hand, if you surround yourself with successful people, it’s almost impossible not to be successful.